qlik-oss/enigma.js/docs/api.md

 ### `api.handle`

-This property contains the handle to thi API that QIX Engine assigned it.
+This property contains the handle QIX Engine assigned to the API.
 Used internally in enigma.js for caches and [JSON-RPC requests](./concepts.md#json-rpc-protocol).

 Example: